Astrac/astrac.github.io/_drafts/test-driven-game-of-life.md

 }
 {% endhighlight %}

 ScalaTest is a test framework that [supports many styles](http://www.scalatest.org/user_guide/selecting_a_style), from unit testing to more BDD-like approach.
 In this case I'm going to use an approach that is in between Unit testing and BDD, so I extend the `FunSpec` class and mix in the `Matchers` trait to use the nice DSL that it provides for defining expectations.
-Let's start writing our unit tests into the test suite defined above:
+Let's start writing our tests for the first three functions into the test suite defined above:

 {% highlight scala %}
 describe("LifeSym") {